cherrycokeboy/SampleTest/_build/html/_sources/index.rst.txt

 Attendance
 ================
-The attendance graph shows the total attendance per year at the FIFA World Cup, also the code to create this graph in located `Here <attendence.ipynb>`_
+The attendance graph shows the total attendance per year at the FIFA World Cup.

 .. figure:: image/attend.png